chef/chef-oss-practices/community-membership.md

 ### Chef Software Ecosystem

-There are many interrelated [Chef Software GitHub organizations], such as [habitat-sh].
-Membership to 1 organization doesn't inherently grant membership to another, however the perks and membership procces are uniform no matter what organization or Chef Software Inc. project you contribute to.
+There are many interrelated [Chef Software GitHub organizations], such as [habitat](https://github.com/habitat-sh/habitat), [chef](https://github.com/chef), and [inspec](https://github.com/chef/inspec).
+Membership to 1 organization doesn't inherently grant membership to another, however the perks and membership process are uniform no matter what organization or Chef Software Inc. project you contribute to.

 ### Responsibilities and privileges